 How to get there

-Cebu Pacific with its brand-new ATR aircraft now offers flights from Ninoy Aquino International Airport (NAIA) Terminal 4 to Marinduque every Monday, Wednesday, and Saturday.
+With its brand-new ATR aircraft, Cebu Pacific now offers flights from Ninoy Aquino International Airport (NAIA) Terminal 4 to Marinduque every Monday, Wednesday, and Saturday.
 The thrice-weekly flights will cut travel time between Manila and Marinduque to one hour from eight hours via land and Roro travel.